Mwags24/Brevolium_Notebook/_posts/2020-6-11-Paper_Draft.md

 * Were the genetic differences between the corals segregated by depth similar to the amount of difference between symbiont?
 * We do not have a clear enough genetic tree of the symbionts
     * There are likly many more undiscovered species
+* possible that there are many more species of symbiont than coral
+    * Further study, is this species of symbiont present in different corals but the same environment?

 This research is working off of research by Carlos that is similarly comparing symbiont species based on depth.
 The previous paper however still considered the symbiont to fall under the denious symbiodinium. this research is also using a population genomic approach coupled with phylogenetics/ the functional analysis of SNPs under selection to determine what traits may contribute to the difference in species.